-- 29.-(1) A confirmed designation must- - (a) be in the form of a written notice; - (b) describe the confirmed designation area; - (c) describe the circumstances in which a person commits an offence under regulation 28(2); - (d) specify any consent given by the competent authority under regulation 28(2). - (2) A confirmed designation may specify that- - (a) any equipment, material or substance liable to transmit disease must not be moved into, out of or within the confirmed designation area or any part of that area; - (b) any means of transport liable to transmit disease must not be moved into, out of or within that area or any part of that area. - (3) The competent authority must- - (a) publish a confirmed designation in such manner as it considers appropriate;
+- 29.-(1) A confirmed designation must- - (a) be in the form of a written notice; - (b) describe the area which is the subject of the designation; - (c) describe the circumstances in which a person commits an offence under regulation 28(2);

-- (b) serve a copy of a confirmed designation on any person it considers likely to be materially affected by the making of the designation. - (4) It is an offence not to comply with any restriction imposed under paragraph (2).
+- (d) make reference to any consent given by the competent authority under regulation 28(2). - (2) A confirmed designation may require that- - (a) any equipment, material or substance liable to transmit disease must not be moved into, out of or within the confirmed designation area or any part of that area; - (b) any means of transport liable to transmit disease must not be moved into, out of or within that area or any part of that area. - (3) The competent authority must- - (a) publish a confirmed designation in such manner as it considers appropriate; - (b) serve a copy of a confirmed designation on any person it considers likely to be materially affected by the making of the designation. - (4) It is an offence not to comply with any requirement imposed under paragraph (2).